-Fact is, FOGS coat the inside of pipelines in the same way that fat accumulates in human arteries.
+Fact is, FOG coats the inside of pipelines in the same way that fat accumulates in human arteries.
 By clinging to the inside of the pipe and building up over time, these three pipe-blockers cause costly household and environmental problems.

 Regardless of price or model, garbage disposal and sink drains are not designed to process FOG.
 But these simple rules can help prevent the hassles, headaches and cost of a blockage…